valtimo-platform/valtimo-documentation/release-notes/major10/10.7.0/valtimo-backend-libraries.md

 * **Automatic User Task assignment to Case Handler**

-  It is now possible to have User Tasks automatically assigned to a Case Handler Refer [to this page](/using-valtimo/document/automatic-task-assignment.md) to learn more about this feature.
+  It is now possible to have user tasks automatically assigned to a case handler.
+  Refer [to this page](/using-valtimo/document/automatic-task-assignment.md) to learn more about this feature.

 * **New feature2**